freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/010_Editor_Framework/020_External_Component_Box_Types/+page.md

 projection.
 In the latter case it is up to the language engineer to get and set the value correctly, and to get tabbing etc. working.

-## Wrapping property projections of Primitive type
+## Wrapping Property Projections of Primitive type

 - Syntax: `${self.name wrap=SMUI_Dialog}`
 - BoxType: `StringWrapperBox`, `NumberWrapperBox`, or `BooleanWrapperBox`